January Birthstone March 28, 2018 – Posted in: Jewelry Blog

 Although a tough gemstone, garnet will occasionally suffer chipping or even shattering.
 Always take care of your garnet jewelry, especially when doing activities which may knock the stones in any way.

 Garnet isn’t heat-treated to improve its look.
 It will withstand heat better than most other stones.
-If your ring is especially dirty, leave it to soak in hand-hot water for 20 minutes, and then use a baby toothbrush to loosen and remove the dirt from under and around the setting.
+If your ring is especially dirty, leave it to soak in warm (but not hot) water for 20 minutes, and then use a baby toothbrush to loosen and remove the dirt from under and around the setting.

 Once finished, rinse the ring and gently dry excess water off with a lint-free cloth before air drying the ring naturally.